Abhang/abhangblog/_posts/2023-02-26-Working-with-a-goal.md

 ---

-I have had this goal for three years, and I am embarrassed that I still haven't ticked the checkbox.
+I have had this goal for three years, and <!--more-->I am embarrassed that I still haven't ticked the checkbox.

 # What Steps should I be taking?